crisaraoz/animelist-search/README.md

-#Search Bar using MyAnimeList Api as EndPoint.
+Search Bar using MyAnimeList Api

-React.js for Components and HTML/CSS for styling
+Made in React.js for Components and HTML/CSS for styling